M. N. Abdul Majeed: Early life and family

 Majeed was born on 1 January 1957.
-He was the son of A. L. Abdul Majeed was Member of Parliament for Mutur from 1960 to 1977 and Deputy Minister of Information and Broadcasting.
+He was the son of A. L. Abdul Majeed, was Member of Parliament for Mutur from 1960 to 1977 and Deputy Minister of Information and Broadcasting.
 He was educated at Kinniya Central College, Zahira College, Gampola and St. John's Academy, Jaffna.

 Majeed then moved to Colombo and became a junior executive at a shipping company.
 His father was assassinated on 14 November 1987, allegedly by the rebel Liberation Tigers of Tamil Eelam.
 Majeed returned to Kinniya to take on his father's political mantle.

+Majeed died on 22 December 2023 at the age of 66 while receiving treatments at a private hospital in Colombo.